odilf/bachelor-thesis/title.typ

   #v(1.5cm)

   A Thesis Submitted to EEMCS Faculty Delft University of Technology, \
-  In Partial Fulfilment of the Requirements \
+  In Partial Fulfillment of the Requirements \
   For the Bachelor of Computer Science and Engineering \
   #datetime.today().display("[month repr:long] [day], [year]")